SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Related Work

 \subsection{Vision Transformer}

-Transformers, with their global self-attention mechanisms, excel at capturing long-range dependencies in images, as demonstrated by Vision Transformer (ViT)~\cite{34vit}.
-This architecture outperforms traditional CNNs in image classification and has been adapted for medical imaging, with models like the Swin Transformer~\cite{12swin2021} gaining popularity.
-Hybrid models like ResT~\cite{resT2022v2} combine ResNet and transformers for enhanced performance.
+Transformers use global self-attention to model long-range dependencies in images, as demonstrated by Vision Transformer (ViT)~\cite{34vit}.
+This design has been adapted for medical imaging, with models such as Swin Transformer~\cite{12swin2021} and hybrid ResNet-Transformer architectures such as ResT~\cite{resT2022v2}.

-In medical image segmentation, attention mechanisms have been integrated into U-Net architectures, giving rise to U-shaped transformers like TransUNet~\cite{15chen2021transunet}, which combines CNNs and transformers to encode global context.
-However, many existing models, including TransUNet~\cite{15chen2021transunet}, do not fully exploit the transformer’s potential.
-To address this, we propose a residual U-shaped Transformer-based structure that effectively fuses attention mechanisms, aiming to improve segmentation performance.
+In medical image segmentation, attention mechanisms have been integrated into U-Net architectures, giving rise to U-shaped Transformers such as TransUNet~\cite{15chen2021transunet}, which combines CNN features with Transformer-based global context.
+A remaining challenge is how to preserve local evidence while merging attention responses produced at different scales.
+SMAFormer addresses this gap through a residual U-shaped Transformer structure, an SMA block, and a feature fusion modulator.